WOWEN-DEV/fertilityawareness/ROADMAP.md

 # FertilityAwarenessAI Roadmap

 This resource offers a detailed look into our development roadmap, upcoming releases, and the features we have in the pipeline for FertilityAwarenessAI ([Web App](https://github.com/WOWEN-DEV/fertilityawareness), [Mobile App](https://github.com/WOWEN-DEV/fertilityawareness-app), and [Model](https://github.com/WOWEN-DEV/fertilityawareness-ai])).
-To review the versions we've rolled out and their respective features, visit our release history in each repo.
-Your interest and support are invaluable as we strive to make the platform increasingly robust and user-friendly!
+Note, this document only outlines the bigger milestones, to review the versions we've rolled out and their respective features, visit our release history and changelogs in each repo.

 # Explanation of Terms in the Roadmap